 Determining what to do will require a fair amount of common sense, and you have to determine what’s reasonable.
 We always recommend taking a lot of pictures before the tenant moves in and after the tenant moves out so you know exactly what the condition of the property is at each time.
 You can compare the before and after photos, which will be especially helpful if you find yourself in small claims court.
 Those pictures will back you up.

 Remember to be reasonable.
-The security deposit is not meant to be a revenue source and it’s not meant to be used An image of cardboard cutout of house with piles of money as rental income.
+The security deposit is not meant to be a revenue source and it’s not meant to be used as rental income.
 You cannot take a tenant’s security deposit and make improvements to your property or put in new appliances.
 It is primarily for cleaning and damage, and that’s generally what you should use it for.

 If you have any questions about security deposits and how to determine what to give back, please contact us at Gordon Property Management, and we’d be happy to help.